The UNC Policy Manual

 d.
 It is the board's expectation that institutions will admit only academically well-qualified out-of-state students.
 In any year in which the average combined SAT score for out-of-state freshmen is below that for North Carolina freshmen, the president shall require a written report from the chancellor.
 The president will include in his interim reports to the board information on the average combined SAT scores for both groups of freshmen.

 e.
-Beginning with the fall of 1994, any constituent institution, except the North Carolina School of the Arts, that exceeds the 18 percent out-of-state freshman enrollment limitation prescribed in paragraph (a) above for two consecutive fiscal years shall have its State operating budget reduced.
+Beginning with the fall of 1994, any constituent institution, except the North Carolina School of the Arts, that exceeds the 18 percent out-of-state freshman enrollment limitation prescribed in paragraph a., above, or the 25 percent out-of-state freshman enrollment limitation prescribed in paragraph g., below, for two consecutive fiscal years shall have its State operating budget reduced.
 This reduction shall be made in the second fiscal year in which the two consecutive fiscal year condition is violated; the reduction shall be made, on a non-recurring basis, immediately after the Board of Governors approves the annual enrollment report at its November meeting.
 The budget reduction shall be based on the number of out-of-state freshmen enrolled in excess of the 18 percent limitation and the established method used for calculating the operating requirements for regular term enrollment changes.

 The North Carolina School of Science and Mathematics may not admit or enroll out-of-state students.
 See G.S.
 116-235.